 Research skills are transferable, making this experience useful, even for those who may not decide to pursue research as a career option.

-The program is run over the summer starting in December and recommencing after the Christmas holiday break.
+The program is run over the summer starting in November /December and recommencing after the Christmas holiday break, one of the projects starts 22 Jan 2024.
 There is flexibility in the days/times that the student can work, negotiated at the start of the program.